Abstract polytope: Connectedness

-such that F = H_{1}, G = H_{k}, and each H_{i}, i < k, is incident with its successor.
+such that each F_{i}, i < k, is incident with its successor.

-The above condition ensures that a pair of disjoint triangles abc and xyz is not a (single) polytope.
+The above condition ensures that a pair of disjoint triangles abc and xyz is not a polytope.

 A poset P is strongly connected if every section of P (including P itself) is connected.

 With this additional requirement, two pyramids that share just a vertex are also excluded.
-However, two square pyramids, for example, can, be "glued" at their square faces - giving an octahedron.
-The "common face" is not then a face of the octahedron.
+However, two square pyramids can, for example, be glued at their square faces, giving an octahedron, but the square is not a face of the octahedron.

 Formal definition

-An abstract polytope is a partially ordered set, whose elements we call faces, satisfying the 4 axioms:
+An abstract polytope is a partially ordered set, whose elements we call faces, satisfying these axioms: